Setting up and running a business is one of the most rewarding yet challenging things you could ever do.

 4. Never stop marketing yourself

-Top Tips: Whenever you're going through a quiet period, focus on your own marketing.
+Top Tip: Whenever you're going through a quiet period, focus on your marketing.
 Follow up new leads.
 Go to networking events.
 Send out an e-newsletter.
 Update your website and its blog.
 Carry on with your SEO and digital marketing.
 Make a few cold calls to potential new clients.
 And if you're still stuck for marketing ideas read 100 inspiring ways to market your business.

 5. Work with the right people

-6. Manage your time effectively
+6. Manage your time more effectively